According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 Prey Drive: ⅖

-These dogs are a bull and terrier mix, so you could imagine their prey drive.
+These dogs are a bull and terrier mix, so you can imagine their prey drive.
 They were bred to be fighting dogs in Staffordshire.

 That alone should give you an idea about their aggressiveness.